Home › Calculators › Daily Loss Limit

 Daily Loss Limit Calculator

-Estimate how many consecutive losses can touch a daily loss limit and how often that streak may appear in a trading day model.
+See how many consecutive losses would touch a daily loss limit, and how often that streak may show up in a trading day, from your account size, per-trade risk, win rate and trades per day.
+The model runs in your browser and reports an estimate.

 The daily loss line is converted to money, per-trade risk is converted to money, and ceil(limit / risk) gives the consecutive losses needed to breach.
 The streak probability uses the same exact DP as the losing-streak calculator.